fionnadavoodian/titanicSurvivorClassifier/README.md

 - **Weighted loss** — 62% of passengers didn't survive so the dataset is imbalanced.
 I added a survival weight in the cross-entropy loss so the model doesn't just learn to predict "not survived" for everyone
 - **L2 regularization** — penalizes large weights to reduce overfitting.
 The bias is excluded because it just shifts the baseline, it's not part of the model's complexity
-- **Threshold = 0.3** — default 0.5 missed too many survivors.
-Lowering it improves recall at the cost of some precision, which makes more sense for this problem
+- **Threshold = 0.5** — After adding L2 regularization the model became confident enough that the default threshold works well, giving better accuracy and precision without sacrificing much recall
 - **Normalization** — scaled using training set stats only, applied the same transform to test.
 Computing it on the full dataset would be leakage

 ---